augmented-os/augmented-os/docs/architecture/components/task_execution_service/operations/scaling.md

 ## Horizontal Scaling

-The Task Execution Layer is designed for horizontal scaling of its stateless components:
+The Task Execution Service is designed for horizontal scaling of its stateless components:

 ### Scaling Strategies